Skip to main content

 awful.input.natural_scrolling = 1

-awful.input.pointer_speed = 0.3
+awful.input.accel_speed = 0.3

--- Keyboard layout
+-- Keyboard settings

 awful.input.xkb_layout = "us"